ROCm/rocAL/tests/cpp_api/multiple_dataloaders_test/README.md

-# rocal_multiple_loaders application
+# multiple_dataloaders_test application
-This application demonstrates a basic usage of rocAL's C API to read image files from disk and decode them using different loaders and apply different augmentation in each pipeline.
+This application demonstrates a basic usage of rocAL's C API to read numpy files from disk and decode them using multiple dataloaders and apply different augmentation in each pipeline.

 ## Build Instructions